-Demand-based assets
+• Demand-based assets

 The Group's demand-based toll road assets continue to deliver strong traffic growth.
 The historic rate of growth has exceeded acquisition projections.
 The Investment Adviser has not changed the assumed rate of future traffic growth.
-In the period, traffic outperformance delivered an additional £0-5m to the Group.
-A case study is provided in Section 2 - Investment Adviser's Report.
+In the period, traffic outperformance delivered an additional $\pounds 0-5m$ to the Group.